 Before carpentry and trucking, however, the resident of Brookings, S.D., served in the United States Navy after high school.
 He got his first taste of trucking as a youth, helping haul grain with his grandfather.

-Elected as an OOIDA board member in 2018, Brad is an owner-operator with his own authority.
+Elected as an OOIDA board member in 2018, Peterson is an owner-operator with his own authority.
 He pulls a drop deck trailer and does some cattle hauling too.

 He says there are many inconsistencies in laws and regulations from state to state and even county to county within the states.
 It’s important for drivers to be part of an association like OOIDA because as a group, they have the ability to shape policy for trucking – both legislative and regulatory – and make needed industry changes.